frame-lang/frame-docs/intermediate_frame/control_flow.rst

 ==================

-Frame control flow has a compact syntax for various forms of control flow branching.
+Frame control flow has a compact syntax for various forms of branching.
 It is inspired by the 'C' langauge ternary expression:

 .. code-block::